redhat-cop/automate-tower-ha-dr/README.md

 - if not running as root and need to use privilege escalation (eg sudo) you need to set it up in the inventory (`ansible_become=true`)
 - If there is no connectivity to the internet the bundle installation media will need to be placed in the `tower_installer` directory.
 Please ensure the bundle is available before preceding.
 - The Ansible Tower installation inventory for each configuration will need to be defined.
 - This toolkit and the playbook suite is meant to be run by a one user at a time and one playbook at a time.
 For example, do not try running multiple instances of the `tower-setup-replication.yml` playbook from the same playbook_dir.
-This is because a dynamic inventory script is used with a tmp file to represent the current state.
+Issues can arise because a dynamic inventory script is used with a tmp file indicating which file to load.
+This mechanism allows to effectively change the inventory during playbook execution.

 #### Setup